IDMNYU/DM3193-DWA-FA14/dm3193_projects.md

     <td><p><i>Post to basecamp with a subject of "learning log: descriptive name" and your name as the category.</i></p>
     Identify (name, URL, sections, etc.) at least one tutorial you did, and answer the following questions.
     <ul>
-    <li>Instances where you achieved clarity or experienced fragments of knowledge failing into place in your learning.</li>
+    <li>Instances where you achieved clarity or experienced fragments of knowledge falling into place in your learning.</li>
     <li>Instances where you did NOT achieve clarity and why.
 What can you do to aid your understanding?</li>
     <li>Connections you made among the week’s readings, lectures, class activities, homework assignments, etc.</li>
     </ul></td>